How Much Does Tree Removal Cost In Toronto?

 Do I have to grind the stump after tree removal?

-No, you do not have to grind the stump, but most people choose to.
+No, you do not have to grind the stump, but many property owners choose to.
 Leaving a stump can lead to:

 • Suckers and regrowth from the old root system